 - Retail An integrated mix of shops, convenience stores, restaurants, and entertainment uses was preferred.
-No strip malls, regional shopping centers, or big box development was desired by the community. - Light Industrial Clean manufacturing, green, pharmaceuticals, and research and development facilities were discussed. - Residential Some of the residential options desired at the site include affordable senior housing, 55 +communities, assisted living and Care Continuing Retirement Communities (CCRC), loft-style apartments above Town Center ground floor space, and a mix of single family, townhomes, and condominiums.
-It was desired that all residential communities be walkable and tied to open space. - Open Space Integrated hiking/biking trails, active and programmed recreation space (such as playfields & courts, swimming pools, and volleyball courts), community-supported agriculture or community gardens, and natural preserves were desired open space features. - Corporate Airpark A segment of the community advocated for the continued use of the 8,000 foot runway and the establishment of a corporate airpark.
+No strip malls, regional shopping centers, or big box development was desired by the community. - Light Industrial Clean manufacturing, green, pharmaceuticals, and research and development facilities were discussed. - Residential Some of the residential options desired at the site include affordable senior housing, 55+ communities, assisted living and Care Continuing Retirement Communities (CCRC), loft-style apartments above Town Center ground floor space, and a mix of single family, townhomes, and condominiums.
+It was desired that all residential communities be walkable and tied to open space. - Open Space Integrated hiking/biking trails, active and programmed recreation space (such as playfields & courts, swimming pools, and volleyball courts), community-supported agriculture or community gardens, and natural preserves were desired open space features. - Corporate Airpark A segment of the community advocated for the continued use of the 8,000 foot runway and establishment of a corporate airpark.
 The existing runway would be use by private companies and individuals and portions of the site would be redeveloped for economic development purposes.
-Two redevelopment alternatives were developed by the planning team depicting this use of the property (Figures 1-7 and 1-8.)
+Two redevelopment alternatives

+Figure 1-4 Preliminary Land Use Alternative #1 - 611 Town Center Concept were developed by the planning team depicting this use of the property (Figures 1-7 and 1-8.)